-While the church is closed, we will be doing accessible online rehearsals every two weeks, and recording semi-regular hymns and an easy anthem or two!
-If you love to sing, this is a great time to do so – Jason will provide all the tools (recordings, part tracks, sheet music) you need to learn your part and feel successful.
+We practice in person every Wednesday.
+If you love to sing, this is a great time to do so – Steven will provide all the tools (recordings, part tracks, sheet music) you need to learn your part and feel successful.

 This ensemble is open to all interested adults and high school singers.

 You don’t need to be able to read music…

 It’s a great way to learn to sing and meet new folks…

 You’ll help elevate worship services through music!